Dist1480/MDistefano.github.io/pages/contact.md

-# Contact Us
+# Contact Me

-We would love to hear from you.
+<p>If you would like to make an project inquiry, or business discussion, I would love to hear from you</p>